 But how you react and deal with this is incredible essential, and if your mind is in the wrong place, you WILL NOT be a successful trader.
 I recommend you read the full article linked here but the basics of it are below.

 Tom Personal note: Please please please understand the importance of that previous statement.
 Bankroll management is the difference between successful traders and people who simply throw their money away.
-It’s the difference between if you are going to make forex trading your life and live how you’ve probably only dreamt of, or if you just gamble all your money away.
 Remember gamblers also win in the short term, but does their lifestyle ever change…..?

-The stoic principle – The stoic principle states (I’m paraphrasing here): It’s not the result that matters but the action.
-For example when it comes to forex trading – It’s not whether your trade was profitable or a loss but it was the reason(s) why you made that trade in the first place.
+The stoic principle states (I’m paraphrasing here): It’s not the result that matters but the action.
+For example when it comes to forex investing – It’s not whether your trade was profitable or a loss but it was the reason(s) why you made that trade in the first place.
 Distance yourself from the trades as much as possible and do not get emotionally involved in any position you have, regardless of how strong it may have seemed at first.

 It’s also important to remember that we are not rational creatures.
 So markets can move based on irrational data.
 The market price is not always “right”, in fact most of the time it is extremely over-valued or under-sold.

-This is just how it is, so don’t worry if you make a few bad trades or even some mistakes in your strategy.
+This is just how it is.
+Don’t worry if you take a few bad trades or even some mistakes in your strategy.
 Keep your mind clear and the correct forex psychology and you will be fine!

 Remember the following!

-OK now that mindset section is out the way let’s take a look into a couple of myths about forex.
+OK now that mindset section is out the way let’s take a look into a couple of myths about fx.

-- You can get rich fast/easy – You’ve probably heard this a million times before but “when something seems too good to be true, it likely is.”
-Now that’s likely, not always, a very important distinction in forex trading.
+You’ve probably heard this a million times before but “when something seems too good to be true, it likely is.”
+Now that’s likely, not always, a very important distinction in currency markets.
 But remember it takes 10,000 hours to become an expert in anything.
 Chances are if you are reading an article on forex trading for beginners you have not yet invested 10,000 hours.
 (More on this principle here.)

-- You CAN’T get rich – This is the exact opposite situation.
+This is the exact opposite situation.
 Don’t under-estimate yourself.
-If you stay disciplined you WILL make money trading.
+If you stay disciplined you WILL earn money.
 I see too many people settling for 7% a year with their stocks or 10% a year in the real estate markets.
-You can make a lot of money trading forex.
+You can earn a lot of money investing in currency markets.
 Utilising correct bankroll management, strategies, following the right people, learning as you go and utilising leverage there is no reason why you can’t make 50% a year with a low risk strategy.
 I’ve actually done the maths on this (a lot), check out our “how much capital do I need to get started” post for more on this.

-6 Key points to remember – Key Forex Trading Tips For Beginners
+6 Key points to remember – Key Currency Investing Strategies For Beginners

-Before we get into the real technicals of fx trading I want to go through some of the key points I believe you should know.
+Before we move into the real market technicals, I want to go through some key points you should know.
 (We’re not technical yet! — Don’t run away it’s OK stay with me!)

 This is something I will update on a regular basis and something that if you don’t know a specific word/phrase or theory, you need to go out and research it further straight away.
 Just Google it, read for 30 seconds and you’ll be good!

-It’s likely you already know what stop losses are but for anyone that doesn’t; A stop loss is a trading indicator you place when you are starting a trade.
+It’s likely you already know what stop losses are but for anyone that doesn’t; A stop loss is an indicator you place when you are starting a trade.